 Tours are also available at other times, free of charge, for UC Davis classes and student organizations, and Master Gardener and 4-H groups.
 Please indicate your affiliation and desired time when requesting your tour.
-University of California requests must be sent via a valid UC email address.

 We offer tours for the general public and tours for school groups.
 The content is as follows: